Last updated 4 October 2021

-If HMRC agree you are eligible, but you disagree with their calculation of the amount you are entitled to, you should complete your claim anyway to ensure that you receive a payment.
-You can then ask HMRC to review their decision.
+If HMRC agreed you were eligible, but you disagreed with their calculation of the amount you were entitled to, you should have completed your claim anyway to ensure that you received a payment.
+You could then ask HMRC to review their decision.

-Can I keep working if I make a claim?
+Could I keep working if I made a claim?

-If you receive a grant under the scheme you can continue to work in your existing trade, start a new trade, take on employment (including voluntary work) or perform duties as an armed forces reservist.
+If you received a grant under the scheme you could continue to work in your existing trade, start a new trade, take on employment (including voluntary work) or perform duties as an armed forces reservist.

-There is therefore no need to ‘down tools’ just because you have made a claim under the scheme.
-However, as set out above, your business does need to have been adversely affected by COVID-19, and you will be asked to confirm this when making a claim.
+There was therefore no need to ‘down tools’ just because you had made a claim under the scheme.
+However, as set out above, your business did need to have been affected by COVID-19, and you will have been asked to confirm this when making a claim.

 How do I account for any payments received?

-The grant will be paid directly into your bank account in one instalment.
+Grant will have been paid directly into your bank account in one instalment.